 What do Southerners love more than their Mamas and their biscuits?
-Good things to put on our biscuits, of course!!!
+Good things to put on our biscuits, of course!
 We top these light and fluffy creations with numerous things.
 Molasses, honey, chocolate gravy, fresh butter, assorted meats and cheeses, jellies, jams, and wonderful preserves.
 Homemade peach preserves are quite possibly the perfect compliment to the southern biscuit.

-Without further hesitation, lets get a little bit of heaven on a biscuit cooking in your kitchen!
+Without further hesitation, let’s get a little bit of heaven on a biscuit cooking in your kitchen!

-- Two 29 oz cans of peaches in heavy syrup
+- Canned sliced peaches in heavy syrup

 It takes anywhere from an hour and a half to two hours for them to cook down this much.
 The peaches will be a little browned and the juice will be nice and thick, taking on the texture and look of preserves.

 This yields about a pint and a half of perfect peach preserves, which I store in .

 Now, where’s my biscuit?
 If you need a good biscuit recipe for your preserves we have plenty but in this post, I used our drop biscuit recipe.

 Place jars in the fridge for up to 3 weeks or in the freezer for up to 6 months.
 Thaw in the fridge before enjoying them on a hot, fresh biscuit!